Table of Contents

 Finding a good 13-inch laptop for gaming isn’t easy.
 This is because a 13-inch chassis is just too small to support higher-end GPUs without overheating.
 Which makes it very difficult to find a decent gaming laptop of that form factor.
 However, there are a select few 13-inch laptops that do support lower-end dedicated graphics cards that will allow you to play lighter games such as Fortnite, Overwatch, and more.
 It is important to note that these are not necessarily advertised as gaming laptops, but they are far better equipped to play games with their lower-end dedicated GPUs.
-In this article, we have reviewed the 6 best 13-inch “gaming” laptops with dedicated GPUs.
+In this article, we have reviewed the top 13-inch “gaming” laptops with dedicated GPUs.

 What you’ll want to consider when buying a 13-inch gaming laptop